Legal career of Keir Starmer: Tenure

 In 2009, Starmer upheld the decision not to prosecute the police officers who had killed Jean Charles de Menezes, a Brazilian man who was wrongfully identified as one of the fugitives from the failed bombing attempts that occurred two weeks after the London bombings of 7 July 2005 in which 52 people were killed, in a High Court appeal lodged by the family.
 After the conviction of Munir Hussain on 14 December 2009 for attacking a burglar, Starmer defended the conviction, saying: "We would only ever bring a prosecution where we thought that the degree of force was unreasonable [...] these are very rare cases".

 Starmer was involved in the decision to prosecute Omari Roberts, a trainee builder who killed a teenage burglar in a struggle at the home of Roberts's mother.
 The prosecution case relied on the evidence of a second teenage burglar and was dropped on 19 April 2010, with Roberts being found not guilty.

 In 2009, Starmer opposed the Conservative Party proposal of repealing the Human Rights Act 1998, which Starmer called a "clear and basic statement of our citizens' human rights".
-Liberty and the Liberal Democrats supported Starmer, while the Conservative MP David T. C. Davies suggested he should be dismissed.
+Liberty and the Liberal Democrats supported Starmer, while the Conservative MP David TC Davies suggested he should be dismissed.

 In 2009, he called for greater transparency and modernisation in the CPS, including less reliance on paper files.
 In 2011, he introduced reforms that included the "first test paperless hearing".